edgedb/rfcs/text/1030-no-factoring.rst

 The CLI will put ``using feature simple_scoping;`` in new 6.x projects by default (like we did with ``nonrecursive_access_policies``).

+Starting in 7.0, we will produce a warning or an error when setting these configuration values.

-The rationale for this approach is that we need it to be configurable within the schema, in order to control the behavior within the schema itself.
+The rationale for this approach is that we need it to be configurable within the schema in order to control the behavior within the schema itself.
 It is also important to be able to configure it on a session level, so that applications may be gradually migrated.
+This leads to using an in-schema "future feature" as the baseline default configuration value, while allowing it to be overridden through the configuration system.

+TODO: an example.

 Implementation